dmbarbour/glas/docs/GlasApps.md

 ### Asynchronous Effects

 In context of Glas programs, effects are `Request -- Response` thus fit a procedural style.
 However, in context of transactions or backtracking conditional behavior, external effects will usually be asynchronous because it is much easier to defer messages until commit than it is to implement a distributed transaction.
 There is a possible exception for 'safe' operations with negligible side-effects (e.g. read and cache a remote value).

-### Waits and Timeouts

-It is conceptually inconsistent to have explicit timeouts within a logically 'instantaneous' transaction.
-And explicit waits are troublesome for procedural embedding.
-Thus, waits will ultimately rely on implicit process control of transaction machines: when a repeating transaction is unproductive, the system may wait for a relevant change before recomputing.

-However, implicit process control requires non-trivial optimizations that will not be implemented early in the development of Glas systems.
-Without these optimizations, we essentially have an inefficient busy-wait loop.
-An interim solution is to introduce implicit delays when resources are polled too frequently, slowing down the loop.
-This is easily implemented and adequate for many applications.

 ### Application State